 If you are looking to save some cash this holiday season, take your own portraits.
 I used the following photography tools to take ours:

 - Remote Control

 That’s it!
 Now, finding the right lighting and location will help you take the perfect picture.
 I chose to capture our couples portraits an hour and a half before sunset.
 Our location was a shaded park in our neighborhood.
 I liked that the background was our home and we didn’t have to travel anywhere.
 The location had seating options and the background wasn’t too busy, filled with parked cars or lawn ornaments.

 Posing is tough for everyone, even for a seasoned photographer like myself.
 I still get nervous.
 The key to great pictures is having fun together.
 My husband I took turns with the remote control.
 We would play games hiding it from the camera or we would surprise each other now and then capturing some hilarious outtakes.

 I chose a simple color scheme for our Christmas card photos: black, grey and wine/burgundy.
 These outfits would have worked in a rural or urban setting.
 My little black dress is from Banana Republic, along with my cropped bolero.
 I paired the outfit with my favorite ankle boots from Clarks.
-(Unfortunately, BR doesn’t have any cardigans like mine to share with you.
-I did find these gorgeous wine colored velvet skinny pants from LOFT.
-You could add your pop of color that way!)
+(Unfortunately, BR doesn’t have any cardigans like mine to share with you.)

 My husband wore Slim Luxe Traveler Jeans and a wool sweater from Banana Republic.
 His oxfords are from Cole Haan.
 As I don’t believe most of the outfit items exist anymore, I’ve linked to similar items.